 Reducing NOx emissions In SNCR, ammonia or urea is injected straight into the furnace or cyclone inlet and mixed with the hot flue gas.
 Ammonia reacts with nitrogen oxides to produce water and nitrogen.

-SCR stands for selective catalytic reduction of NOx.
-It is the most effective NOx reduction method in which nitrogen oxides are reduced to water and molecular nitrogen in a SCR reactor.
+Applications that require a high NOx reduction level, the most feasible technology is often Selective Catalytic Reduction (SCR) as it provides a reduction rate up to 95%.
+In SCR of NOx nitrogen oxides are reduced to water and molecular nitrogen in an SCR reactor.
 The purpose of the catalyst is to speed up the reaction.

 The SNCR and SCR technologies can also be used together to ensure low emission levels and minimize the catalyst size.